Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn> **mdhd**  </dfn>:
          The media header box "mdhd" as defined in [[!ISOBMFF]],
          this box contains information about the media such
-         as timescale, duration, language using ISO 639-2/T [[iso-639-2]] codes
+         as timescale, duration, language using ISO 639-2/T [[!iso-639-2]] codes
          [[!ISOBMFF]]

    <dfn dfn> **pssh**  </dfn>:
          The protection specific system header "pssh" box defined
-         in [[MPEGCENC]] that can be used to signal the content protection
+         in [[!MPEGCENC]] that can be used to signal the content protection
-         information according to the MPEG Common Encryption [[MPEGCENC]]
+         information according to the MPEG Common Encryption [[!MPEGCENC]]

    <dfn dfn> **sinf**  </dfn>:
          Protection scheme information box "sinf" defined in